Hooded crow: Distribution

 The hooded crow breeds in northern and eastern Europe, and closely allied forms inhabit southern Europe and western Asia.
-Where its range overlaps with that of the carrion crow, as in northern Britain, Germany, Denmark, northern Italy, and Siberia, their hybrids are fertile.
-However, the hybrids are less well-adapted than purebred birds (one of the reasons behind its reclassification as a distinct species from the carrion crow).
-Little or no interbreeding occurs in some areas, such as Iran and central Russia.
+Fertile hybrids are produced where its range meets with that of the carrion crow, as in northern Britain, Germany, Denmark, northern Italy, and Siberia.
+However, the hybrids are less well-adapted than purebred birds and the hybrid zone remains consistently narrow; this was one of the main reasons behind its reclassification as a distinct species from the carrion crow.

-In the British Isles, the hooded crow breeds regularly in Scotland, the Isle of Man, and the Scottish Islands; it also breeds widely in Ireland.
+In the British Isles, the hooded crow breeds regularly in northern and western Scotland, the Isle of Man, and the Scottish Islands; it also breeds throughout Ireland.
 In autumn, some migratory birds arrive on the east coast of Britain.
 In the past, this was a more common visitor.

 Behaviour

 Diet

 The hooded crow is omnivorous, with a diet similar to that of the carrion crow, and is a constant scavenger.
 It drops molluscs and crabs to break them after the manner of the carrion crow, to the point that an old Scottish name for empty sea urchin shells was "crow's cups".
 On coastal cliffs, the eggs of gulls, cormorants, and other birds are stolen when their owners are absent, and hooded crows will enter the burrows of puffins to steal eggs.
 It will also feed on small mammals, scraps, smaller birds, and carrion.
 The hooded crow often hides food to feed on later, especially meat, nuts, and any insects that may be present on these, in places such as rain gutters, flower pots, or in the earth under bushes.
 Other crows will often watch a crow that hides food and then search the hiding place later when the first crow has left.